McGill University: Research

-McGill is perhaps best recognized for its research and discoveries in the health sciences.
 Sir William Osler, Wilder Penfield, Donald Hebb, Donald Ewen Cameron, Brenda Milner, and others made significant discoveries in medicine, neuroscience and psychology while working at McGill, many at the university's Montreal Neurological Institute.
 The first hormone governing the Immune System (later christened the Cytokine 'Interleukin-2') was discovered at McGill in 1965 by Gordon & McLean.

 The invention of the world's first artificial cell was made by Thomas Chang while an undergraduate student at the university.
 While chair of physics at McGill, nuclear physicist Ernest Rutherford performed the experiment that led to the discovery of the alpha particle and its function in radioactive decay, which won him the Nobel Prize in Chemistry in 1908.
 Alumnus Jack W. Szostak was awarded the 2009 Nobel Prize in medicine for discovering a key mechanism in the genetic operations of cells, an insight that has inspired new lines of research into cancer.

-William Chalmers invented Plexiglas while a graduate student at McGill.
-In computing, MUSIC/SP, software for mainframes once popular among universities and colleges around the world, was developed at McGill.
-A team also contributed to the development of Archie, a pre-WWW search engine.
-A 3270 terminal emulator developed at McGill was commercialized and later sold to Hummingbird Software.
-A team has developed digital musical instruments in the form of prosthesis, called Musical Prostheses.

-Since 2017, McGill has partnered with the Université de Montréal on Mila (research institute), a community of professors, students, industrial partners and startups working in AI, with over 500 researchers making the institute the world's largest academic research centre in deep learning.